 All you need to know about driving in Paris from January 16, 2017

 Here’s our at-a-glance guide to Paris’ Crit’Air anti-pollution vehicle stickers.

-What is the change: All non-emergency vehicles will need to display one of six stickers to show how polluting they are.
-However, foreign-registered vehicles have a little longer to get their stickers.
+All non-emergency vehicles need to display one of six stickers to show how polluting they are.

-Is this a totally new system: No. The stickers are new but will support a policy brought in last summer where all, or selected vehicles can be banned from the Paris when pollution levels spike.
+No. The stickers are new but will support a policy launched in 2015, where all, or selected, vehicles can be banned from the Paris when pollution levels spike.
 The new stickers will simplify this for drivers – and those enforcing the bans – with a vehicle’s status clearly visible on the windscreen.
 This replaces the odd-even number plate scheme that was previously in operation.

-View where the Crit’Air restrictions apply in Paris: Click for map
+Here’s where the Crit’Air restrictions apply in Paris

 However, some sat-nav devices may lead drivers to the 18km tunnel that runs beneath the city.
 Accessing this will need a sticker, so make sure your sat-nav is taking you on the Ring Road, or Boulevard Périphérique, as it is officially known.